The OGs In African American Female Group Travel Experiences

 BlackGirlTravel/Globalnista constantly strive to improve each itinerary and all features.
 If improvements can be made or unforeseen conditions beyond our control make changes necessary, we reserve the right to vary itineraries.
 Occasional restorations may cause exhibits to close.
 During local or national holidays abroad, certain facilities such as museums, theaters, sightseeing tours, and shopping may be limited.
 BlackGirlTravel/Globalnista will not be held responsible for any of these occurrences but wherever possible, itinerary adjustments will be made to minimize inconvenience to passengers.
 In the event of possible safety concerns we also reserve the right to alter designations.

-Prices are quoted based on the exchange for the USA dollar EU Euro rate of February 16th 2021.
+Prices are quoted based on the exchange rate for the USA dollar to Egyptian pound of February 16th 2021.
 If the USA dollar devalue 2% of more, all prices will be adjusted, and revised statement sent.